ethanjones-git/sql_baseball/README.md

 ## create_db_tables.sql

 This script loads locally stored .csvs to the external MySQL database.
-The dataset is a set of relational .csvs by [sean lahman] (https://www.seanlahman.com/baseball-archive/statistics/).
+The dataset is a set of relational .csvs by ![sean lahman] (https://www.seanlahman.com/baseball-archive/statistics/).
 These were downloaded locally, then stored in a MySQl database established in AWS's relational data service.

 ## player_query.sql